MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 ## Supported capabilities

 - **Business rules**: Business rules are supported in mobile offline.
-For more information, see [Create business rules and recommendations to apply logic in a model-driven app form](/powerapps/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form).
+For more information, see [Create business rules to apply logic in a model-driven app form](/powerapps/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form).

 - **Business process flows**: You can use business process flows in offline mode if the following conditions are met: